OpticalDiffractionTomography/ODT_FieldTomogramGUI/README.md

    - The phase delay map at normal incidence is shown.
    - Retrieved fields are saved as `Field_*.mat` in the `field_retrieval/` folder.
    - Six representative phase maps and a central cross-section from 150 angles are also saved as `Field_*.png`.
+5. Click on the displayed phase delay map to begin marking sample regions.
+Click and drag around the sample area to draw a sample mask—masked regions appear in semi-transparent white.
+You can adjust the mask size using the mouse scroll wheel.
+Use the toggle to switch between "Draw" and "Erase" modes as needed.
+When finished, click "Stop Masking" to complete the process.

 ### 3. Tomogram Reconstruction (Blue Box)